 Look, if cookies aren’t an acceptable breakfast meal, these muffins will just have to do.
 They are delicious and contain the perfect amount of sweetness (from honey, maple syrup, and ripe bananas, plus a sprinkle of turbinado sugar on the tops) to satisfy your morning sugar hankering.
 Whole wheat flour and rolled oats keep them healthy, and canola oil replaces butter.
 Get our Healthy Banana Muffins recipe.

-AmazonBasics Reusable Silicone Baking Cups, 12 for $7.99 on Amazon
+AmazonBasics Reusable Silicone Baking Cups, 12 for $7.99 from Amazon

 Cut down on paper waste with reusable silicone baking cups to make all your muffins and cupcakes in, over and over again.